kube-reporting/metering-operator/Documentation/Installation.md

 In order to install and use chargeback the following components will be
 necessary:

-- AWS credentials with permission to write to and read from an S3 bucket.
 - A tectonic installed Kubernetes cluster, of version 1.8.0 or greater, or with a Tectonic Prometheus Operator to be of version 1.6.0 or greater (Prometheus operator v0.13).
 - A properly con***REMOVED***gured kubectl to access the Kubernetes cluster.

-To alter the version of the Tectonic Prometheus operator to be 1.6.0, run the following
+To alter the version of the Tectonic Prometheus operator to be 1.6.0, run the following command:
-command:

 ```
 kubectl -n tectonic-system patch deploy tectonic-prometheus-operator -p '{"spec":{"template":{"spec":{"containers":[{"name":"tectonic-prometheus-operator","image":"quay.io/coreos/tectonic-prometheus-operator:v1.6.0"}]}}}}'